ronyAhmed1200/Simon-Game/README.md

 # Simon-Game

-## it is an awesome simon game which is so much fun to play.
+ it is an awesome simon game which is so much fun to play.

-### Take the challenge
+## Take the challenge

-Let's take a challenge:
+Do you love challenge?
+Let's do a challenge:
  - [play the game](https://ronyahmed1200.github.io/Simon-Game/)
  - and score as much as you can
  - My highest score in the game is 9.